gabotronix/underpass/README.md

 Port assignments are defined in `/opt/underpass/.env`

 You can change the ports for each service by editing the `.env` file.
-Restart the container afterwards.

-For example, if you changed `SSH_PORT` in `.env` to 2223 from 2222, you'll have to restart the container:
+Any change in `.env` requires a container restart.
+For instance, if you changed `SSH_PORT` in `.env` from 2222 to 2233, you'll have to restart the container for SSH:
 ```
 cd /opt/underpass
 docker-compose restart ssh